Welcome to Part Four of our Web Traffic Blueprint article series, where we show you how to automate traffic to your website using the WordPress CMS.

 Download URL: https://jetpack.com/

-Jetpack is a free WordPress plugin with many useful features.
+Jetpack is a free WordPress plugin with loads of useful functions.

-(Connect Jetpack to your WordPress.com account)
+(Make sure that Jetpack is connected to your WordPress.com account)

 Next, activate a feature called Publicize …

-After configuring all of the account and plugin settings, your content is ready for distribution.
+After all account and plugin settings have been configured, your content is ready for distribution.

 Publicize adds a new section to your Publish box …

-(Publicize account settings displayed in the post publishing box.)
+(Publicize account details in your publishing box.)

-Now, as soon as you publish new content, it will automatically be shared on every account you have set up …
+Now, whenever you publish a new post, it will automatically be shared online to all of the accounts you have set up …

 CommentLuv